Echocardiography: Transesophageal echocardiogram

 A transesophageal echocardiogram is an alternative way to perform an echocardiogram.
 A specialized probe containing an ultrasound transducer at its tip is passed into the patient's esophagus via the mouth, allowing image and Doppler evaluation from a location directly behind the heart.
-It is most often used when transthoracic images are suboptimal and when a clearer and more precise image is needed for assessment.
+It is most often used when transthoracic images are suboptimal and when a clearer and more precise image is needed for assessment or in specific conditions such as being in a critical condition, such as having low oxygen levels or needing heart surgery.
+Because the esophagus is located behind and close to the heart, this method can provide higher resolution images than Transthoracic echocardiography (TTE).

 This test is performed in the presence of a cardiologist, anesthesiologist, registered nurse, and ultrasound technologist.
-Conscious sedation and/or localized numbing medication may be used to make the patient more comfortable during the procedure.
+During the examination, patients need to be fasting.
+Before the examination begins, the doctor will administer local anesthesia to patient's throat and administer sedative drugs if necessary.

-TEE, unlike TTE, does not have discrete "windows" to view the heart.
-The entire esophagus and stomach can be utilized, and the probe advanced or removed along this dimension to alter the perspective on the heart.
-Most probes include the ability to deflect the tip of the probe in one or two dimensions to further refine the perspective of the heart.
-Additionally, the ultrasound crystal is often a two-dimension crystal and the ultrasound plane being used can be rotated electronically to permit an additional dimension to optimize views of the heart structures.
+TEE is invasive.
+During the examination, a flexible scope with an ultrasound probe will be slowly inserted into the esophagus, the position and angle of the probe can be adjusted as needed to obtain different angle of view.
+Additionally, modern multiplane TEE probes use transducer elements to generate a two-dimension plane, and the ultrasound plane can be rotated electronically to permit an additional dimension to optimize views of the heart structures.
 Often, movement in all of these dimensions is needed.

 TEE can be used as stand-alone procedures, or incorporated into catheter- or surgical-based procedures.
 For example, during a valve replacement surgery the TEE can be used to assess the valve function immediately before repair/replacement and immediately after.
 This permits revising the valve mid-surgery, if needed, to improve outcomes of the surgery.